alex-kazos/alex-kazos/README.md

   An AI-powered age verification tool that utilizes AI- models to streamline and automate age-check processes in various digital applications.

 - **[VibeMetrics](https://github.com/alex-kazos/VibeMetrics)**
- VibeMetrics lets you uncover your music story with personalized insights into your favorite songs, artists, genres, and listening trends!
+ VibeMetrics lets you uncover your music story with personalized insights into your favourite songs, artists, genres, and listening trends!